Markov spin models for image generation : explicit large deviations with respect to the number of pixels: Discrete-time Markov spin models for image generation

 \subsubsection{Generated probability $B^{Gene}_t ( \vec S(t)) $ when the backwards dynamics is applied to $ P_*(\vec S(T))$ instead of $P_T(\vec S(T) )$}

-The main idea of generative Markov models is to consider the trajectories that are generated by the backward dynamics when in the trajectories probabilities of Eq. \ref{Ptrajbackward}, the true forward solution $P_T(\vec S(T) ) $ at time $T$ is replaced by the steady state $P_*(\vec S(T)) $
+The main idea of generative Markov models is to consider the trajectories that are generated by the time-dependent backward generator when, in the trajectories probabilities of Eq. \ref{Ptrajbackward}, the true forward solution $P_T(\vec S(T) ) $ at time $T$ is replaced by the steady state $P_*(\vec S(T)) $ of the forward dynamics